Skip to content

 When no other source confirms the signal, reports should mark it unconfirmed and avoid a directional conclusion based only on the model.

+Add the asset to a watchlist when continued observation is useful.
 State what later observation would show that the signal was noise, expired, regime-dependent, or contradicted.